 The novel is a dystopian with undertones of horror, science-fiction, and romance.
 The main character is partially inspired by my late aunt who suffered greatly in mental hospitals during the 50’s, 60’s, and 70s.
 Her life struggles are one of my main inspirations for this novel.

-I hope that everyone is okay with me sharing once a week about my journey to complete this project.
 I have carried this novel around heavily these past ten years.
-Researched on and off, written chapters (20,000 words total), but generally just felt that life was too busy with relationships, babies, students and social commitments to seriously pen.
+Researched on and off, written chapters, but generally just felt that life was too busy with relationships, babies, students and social commitments to seriously pen.

 Today, I’m committing myself to complete this project by August.
 I welcome any advice or support you can give along the way.
 I’ve never completed a project of this size before, so right now it feels like a hike over an unknown mountain without a map, but I’m hoping blogging about it a bit will help me find my stride.